SlaterJamesSmith/nyt-clone/README.md

 ### Description

-Design mimicking the New York Times homepage to practice front end development with Angular.
-This project is unfinished, currently only consisting of a few menu items built with Angular components utilizing model objects to store menu calls to images, links, and text.
-This project is in progress; it's current UI specifications include responsiveness to viewport width and animated clickable content.
+Web application designed to mimic the New York Times homepage.
+Built as a practice project for front end development with Angular, building services, and project deployment in Firebase.
+This project's UI currently only consists of a few menu items built with Angular components utilizing model objects and Firebase to store menu calls to images, links, and text.
+This project will be updated for the purpose of ongoing coding practice by the creator, as its only current UI user specifications include responsiveness to viewport width and animated clickable content.
+Its current back end specification include services to transfer custom API data from Firebase, as well as Firebase deployment.

-#### Program behavior specifications:
+#### Program UI behavior specifications:
 | Behavior | Input | Output |
 | --------------------------- | ------------------- | ------------------- |
 | If a user clicks on any menu link, they are redirected to an actual New York Times web page | User clicks on the word "Business" | User is sent to url at address "https://www.nytimes.com/section/business" |